ansys/pyensight/doc/source/calc_functions.rst

         vector parallel to the wall at the edge of the boundary layer :math:`\delta`

-Computes a scalar variable which is the boundary-layer thickness :math:`\delta`  defined as:
+This vector variable computes a scalar variable that is the boundary-layer thickness :math:`\delta`.
+It is  defined as:

 .. list-table::
     :widths:  30 70